salanki/configgy/README.md

   when using the generic formatter, customize the format of log line prefixes (see below)
 - `throttle_period_msec`, `throttle_rate` -
-  throttle log messages going to this output. `throttle_rate` defines the number of lines per `throttle_period` to allow before squelching.
+  throttle log messages going to this output. `throttle_rate` defines the number of lines per `throttle_period_msec` to allow before squelching.
 The messages are uniquely identified by their pre-printf formatting pattern.
 - `handle_sighup` -
   if set to true, attaches a handler to the HUP signal which causes the logger to